 Replicable and scalable

-“If it is not scalable, it is a hobby”, says Nanno Kleiterp of the Dutch Development Bank FMO.
-Replicability makes a development project sustainable.
+“If it is not scalable, it is a hobby”, said Nanno Kleiterp of the Dutch Development Bank FMO.
+Replicability – among other things – makes a development project sustainable.
 Projects and models should be implemented as simple and cost-effective as possible, so that people in other places can be inspired by them, and follow the example to take action on their own.

 The replicability of a project is important, not only because it generates the most impact, but also because it is fairer.
 If we implement good but expensive projects, these cannot be followed by other communities and this would bring further inequality.

-Entrepreneurial spirit is in the blood of Karuna as an organisation (read more at ‘about us’).
+Entrepreneurial spirit is in the blood of Karuna as an organisation (read more at the page about us).
 A programme should be simple, cost-effective, replicable and results oriented.
 The principle characteristic of an entrepreneurial approach is that there is a strong focus on the exit strategy, straight from the beginning of the project.
 In other words focusing on self-reliance.

 Do no harm

-Read more about how these principles are used in the models Karuna developed.
+Read more about how these principles are used in the community models Karuna has developed.